vladshcherbin/meteor-user-permissions/blaze/readme.md

 The full docs are in the [core package](https://atmospherejs.com/shcherbin/user-permissions-core).

-### Blaze helpers

-There are some helpers in the Blaze package, that you can use in your templates:
+There are some helpers, that you can use in your templates:

 **isAdmin**